silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/06_Tabbed_Forms.md

 <div class="notice" markdown="1">
 [TabSet](api:SilverStripe\Forms\TabSet) instances can contain child [Tab](api:SilverStripe\Forms\Tab) and further [TabSet](api:SilverStripe\Forms\TabSet) instances, however the CMS UI will only display up to two levels of tabs in the interface.
-If you want to group data further than that, try [ToggleField](api:ToggleField).
 </div>

 ## Adding a field to a tab